 However, many people say that arbitration is not a good way to resolve family law disputes.
 The arbitrator has a lot of power and can make decisions that are unfair.
 Also, arbitration may not work well for women because many women cannot afford a lawyer.
 If you do not have a lawyer, you may not know all of your rights and you may not know how to convince the arbitrator of your case.

-Here are the most important things that the Arbitration Act says about your rights:
+Here are the most important things that the Arbitration Act and the Family Law Act say about your rights:

 - A private decision made by someone who is not a family law arbitrator is not legally binding and cannot be enforced.